 Finding the time to meditate can be difficult.
 I know what it’s like to struggle with making time for myself.
 The more I devote my career to helping others and their communities thrive, the more I realise the value of investing in myself.
-Here are some tips for creating a sustainable meditation routine, as I myself have managed to do.
+With that in mind, here are three amazing benefits that we can derive from a sustainable meditation routine:

 A key theme throughout the practice of meditation is treating yourself with kindness.
-For me and many others, meditation breeds mindfulness.
-Mindfulness means noticing your emotions without judgment.
+For many, meditation breeds mindfulness.
+Mindfulness means noticing your emotions without judgement.
 Knowing what you are feeling without criticising what is on your mind may help you move through life with less worry and pessimism.
-For me, it certainly has helped me stay optimistic and goal-oriented, especially amidst the unforeseen circumstances of the COVID-19 pandemic.
+For me, it certainly has helped me stay optimistic and goal-oriented, especially amid the unforeseen circumstances brought by the COVID-19 pandemic.

 Being kind to yourself requires you to loosen your expectations, especially during your meditation practice.
 You may expect to feel refreshed entirely at the end of every meditation practice.
 However, the truth is that meditation’s short-term effects may not always result in an immediate release of stress and irritation.
 However, that does not make the practice any less critical for your overall well-being.

 Come to terms with the reality that the benefits of meditation may not always look like a steady uphill climb.
 It may be easier for you to sit down and meditate on some days than others.
 There may be days, perhaps several of them consecutively, where you do not feel like your practice is ‘working.’
 That is fine and normal.
 I encourage you to understand that showing up every day to meditate and staying committed to your long-term progress is enough evidence that meditation is ‘working’ for you.